 We always have a conversation with our clients to walk through their specific situation, so that we can put them in a position to reduce costs wherever possible.

 It’s not lost on us, however, that when a client asks for IOR services, what they’re actually asking for is a turnkey solution with zero end-user interaction.
 The key confusion our clients have is that by acting as the IOR, they have to be involved in the customs clearance process and thus won’t have a turnkey solution, which is false.
 For example, FGX manages all of our client’s shipments door-to-data center even when we have them act as the IOR.
 They don’t handle any paperwork, licenses, freight documentation, the hiring of other subcontractors, etc. They simply tell us where it needs to be and by when, and FGX handles the rest.

-Our methodology might require a bit more discovery work upfront, but during the process itself, our client’s shipments are entirely turnkey and our clients track everything through our portal.
+Our methodology might require a bit more discovery work upfront, but during the process itself, our client’s shipments are entirely turnkey and our clients track everything through our portal (regardless of which FGX solution you use.)
 They also get a dedicated account manager, since our clients are typically enterprise businesses moving high-value equipment.

 But if our clients do need an IOR service, we of course, provide it as well.
 Again, the main difference is that we only sell IOR when it’s actually necessary, instead of whenever possible, which is an important difference.
 For example, if you’re in an IT team that needs to buy or ship millions of dollars worth of IT equipment and are paying IOR fees in countries where you don’t need to, you’re overpaying hundreds of thousands or millions of dollars.

 A solution, not a service